Frequently Asked Questions

 The Royal Commission into Institutional Responses to Child Sexual Abuse identified 10 key elements of child safe organisations.
 The Federal Government tasked the Australian Human Rights Commission and National Children’s Commissioner to craft these elements into 10 National Principles that could be adopted by any organisation working with children, from dance studios to faith groups.
 The National Principles were endorsed by the Council of Australian Governments (all state and territory governments) in February 2019.

 The National Catholic Safeguarding Standards were formally adopted by the Australian Catholic Bishops Conference and Catholic Religious Australia in May 2019.
 Edition 1 of the National Catholic Safeguarding Standards focuses on the safeguarding, care and protection of children.
-In 2020, CPSL will be expanding the National Catholic Safeguarding Standards to include the protection, care and safeguarding of vulnerable adults.

 Are all Church Authorities subject to the National Catholic Safeguarding Standards?